 We investigate how information demand shapes belief formation using a randomized experiment on COVID-19 vaccines.
 We isolate the causal effect of information choice by orthogonalizing exposure from demand.
 We find that belief updating is substantially larger when subjects receive information they previously chose to read.
-This pattern shows that endogenous information demand plays a central role in how individuals process evidence, even when information exposure is exogenously assigned.
+Our empirical results suggest that individuals systematically select information they perceive as more relevant to their decision-making, and consequently, they update their beliefs more significantly when exposed to self-selected information.

 We utilized the 2016 Taiwanese General Election to see how partisan news can change voters' behavior.
 We find that when the voters read the information in favor of their own political ideology, they were more likely to be influenced.
 We also find a strong "new party" effect that the information about the new parties largely persuaded the subjects to vote for the new parties.
 We suggest this is due to the exposure of unfamiliar information that conveyed closer political ideology to the subjects.